Hiking the Camino de Santiago

 The city’s original name, Pons Vetus (Old Bridge), from Latin, is evidence of its likely Roman origin, though locals hold to the legend of its founding by the Greek, Teucro, following the Trojan War.
 The ancient, 11-arch bridge still spans the Lérez River at its entry into the Pontevedra Ria (Estuary), a site that contributes to Pontevedra’s long maritime tradition dating at least to the Middle Ages.
 It’s probable that Christopher Columbus’s primary ship, the Santa Maria, was built here.

-Pontevedra has one of Galicia’s best preserved historic centers.
+Pontevedra has one of the province of Galicia’s best preserved historic centers.
 The city’s many lovely stone buildings and squares are testimony to its medieval wealth as a maritime center.

 A stroll connecting the city’s many picturesque squares takes you past a plethora of classic architectural jewels from centuries past including the Church of San Bartolome (now the Main Theatre); Casa das Campas; Palace of the Mendoza; House of the Baron; 16th century Plateresque Church of Santa Maria la Mayor (designated a national monument); 14th century Gothic-style convents of San Francisco (also a national monument) and Santa Clara; Rococo-style La Peregrina Sanctuary from the 18th century; and 14th century convent of Santo Domingo, converted to an archeological museum.